UNC-Libraries-data/OnTheBooks/index.md

 Marrying history, social justice, and cutting-edge digital research methods requires a diverse team.
 The project is heavily interdisciplinary, relying on experts in African American history, special collections, digital research, data analysis, and data visualization.
 Additionally, we find ourselves consulting with a growing number of specialists in areas including information science, legal information, optical character recognition, and text analysis.

-From the UNC University Libraries:
+From the University Libraries:
 * Lorin Bruckner, Text Analysis and Visualization Expert
 * Sarah Carrier, Content Expert and Outreach
 * Rucha Dalwadi, Documentation and Content Developer (Research Assistant)
 * María R. Estorino, Executive Sponsor and Liaison to the Library Leadership Team
 * Amanda Henley, Co-Principal Investigator and Project Lead
 * Matt Jansen, Co-Principal Investigator, Text Analysis Expert, and Statistician
+* Kimber Thomoas, Senior Advisor

 From UNC Department of History:
 * William Sturkey, Disciplinary Scholar